StatistikStadtZuerich/LIMA/README.md

 Shiny app for [LIMA](https://www.stadt-zuerich.ch/prd/de/index/statistik/publikationen-angebote/datenbanken-anwendungen/liegenschaftenpreise.html) tool (Abfragetool Liegenschaftenmarkt).

 The data from the LIMA (LIegenschaftenMArkt) tool on the Website of [Statistik Stadt Zürich](https://www.stadt-zuerich.ch/prd/de/index/statistik.html) are based on notification changes of ownership from the land registry offices.
 All sales of developed land in the territory of the city of Zurich are taken into account.
+The data is obtained from the Open Data portal of the city of Zurich.

 ## Price series and grouping